 These healthier vegan protein Buckeyes are the perfect dessert/ snack/breakfast recipe.
-So good I can eat them all day?!?
+So good I can eat them all day and not feel guilty.

-Any buckeye candy recipe made without powdered sugar just tastes better.
+And in my opinion, any buckeye candy recipe made without powdered sugar just tastes better.
 Our commitment to healthy eating has paid off, I don’t like too sweet sweets as much anymore.
 Which is why these Buckeyes are so perfect.

-Ok back to the buckeyes… why do we call these peanut butter and chocolate fat bombs Buckeyes?
+Why do we call these peanut butter and chocolate fat bombs Buckeyes?
 Because they resemble the poisonous nuts of the Buckeye tree.
-Scariest mascot in college football.
+Scariest mascot in all of college football.
 Watch out.
 We will poison you?

-They are great for tailgating mornings when I stick with my green smoothie but need a keep hit of protein to get me through until the grill is ready to go!
+They are great for tailgating mornings when with my green smoothie but need a keep hit of protein to get me through until the grill is ready to go!
 See told you these were a breakfast recipe!

 Fun fact: The Ohio State University (aka the Buckeyes) was started on the old Neil family farm, 2 miles north of Columbus.
 Our house sits on the “farm” as well.
 Our initial structure was built about 20 years before the university was founded!